UUA Test Prep

 Math

-Arithmetic, fractions, percentages, geometry, word problems — all by hand, no calculator.
-This is where most people struggle.
+Arithmetic, fractions, decimals, percentages, perimeter and area, simple interest — all by hand, no calculator.
+The section people underestimate.

 Study Guide →Practice Test →